aawferris/producetive.ly/README.md

 #### MVP

-- Render a "Hello {user.name}" feature will will take an input from the user and then return the data from the AP22
 - Render a timer on screen that allows users to input a time
 - Render a task list that allows users to add and remove list items
 - Render a text area for notes that a user can add notes to